On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy: Background

 \subsection{Blockchain and Smart Contracts}

-Permissionless blockchains act as a distributed ledger on top of a peer-to-peer (P2P) network~\cite{bitcoin}.
-Smart contracts are quasi Turing-complete programs that typically execute within a virtual machine and allow users to construct various applications~\cite{wood2014ethereum}.
-For instance, Decentralized Finance is a financial ecosystem that runs autonomously on smart-contracts-enabled blockchains.
-The total locked value in DeFi has reached over~$93$B USD at the time of writing.
-Many DeFi applications are inspired and mirrored by traditional centralized finance systems, such as asset exchanges, lending and borrowing platforms, margin trading systems, and derivatives.
-A blockchain transaction can be used to transfer blockchain tokens or to trigger the execution of smart contract functions.
-The sender of a transaction usually pays for the cost of the entire smart contract execution caused by that transaction.
-For a more thorough background on blockchains and smart contracts, we refer the interested reader to the relevant surveys~\cite{bonneau2015sok, atzei2017survey}.
+Permissionless blockchains act as a distributed ledger on top of a \PtP network.
+Smart contracts are quasi Turing-complete programs that typically execute within a virtual machine and allow users to construct various applications.
+For instance, \DeFi is a financial ecosystem that runs autonomously on smart-contracts-enabled blockchains.
+The total locked value in \DeFi has reached over~{$41$B} USD at the time of writing.
+Many \DApps are inspired by and mirror traditional centralized finance systems, such as asset exchanges, lending and borrowing platforms, and margin trading systems~\cite{daian2019flash,zhou2021high,qin2021empirical,qin2021attacking, wang2022speculative}.
+A transaction can be used to transfer blockchain tokens or to trigger the execution of smart contract functions.
+The sender of a transaction pays for the cost of the entire smart contract execution caused by that transaction.